Almost sure diffusion approximation in averaging via rough paths theory: Preliminaries and main results

 \begin{theorem} Suppose that (\ref{2.12}) and (\ref{2.19}) hold true with $\rho$ defined in (\ref{2.21}).
-Then for each $\ve>0$ the stationary vector process $\xi(t),\,-\infty<t<\infty$ can be redefined preserving its distributions on a sufficiently rich probability space which contains also a $d$-dimensional Brownian motion $W=W^\ve$ with the covariance matrix $\vs$ given by (\ref{2.22}) so that for each $T>0$,
+Then the stationary vector process $\xi(t),\,-\infty<t<\infty$ can be redefined preserving its distributions on a sufficiently rich probability space which contains also a $e$-dimensional Brownian motion $\cW$ with the covariance matrix $\vs$ at the time 1 given by (\ref{2.22}) so that for each $T>0$ and $W^\ve(t)=\ve\cW(\ve^{-2}t),\, 0\leq t\leq T$,

 and

 where $p\in(2,3)$, $\del>0$ does not depend on $\ve$, a.s. is taken simultaneously over $\ve\in(0,1)$ and